 4) You’re proactive.

-You don’t wait for the perfect opportunities to be selfless and help—you create them.
+You don’t wait for the perfect opportunities to be selfless and help — you’re proactive.
 You volunteer in your community, you donate money to current relief efforts, and you offer your help before someone asks for it.

-5) You possess and display a healthy degree of self-confidence.
+5) You possess a healthy level of self-confidence.

 You are so sure in your morals and beliefs that you very rarely question yourself or experience self-doubt.
-You know that you’re living by an amazing ideation and that you’re truly making the lives of those around you better—and let’s not forget, it makes your life better as well.
+You know that you’re truly making the lives of those around you better— and let’s not forget, it makes your life better as well.

 Why Are Some People More Altruistic Than Others?